The pacifists’ peace prize from Stavanger

 The American Friends Service Committee was awarded the Nobel Peace Prize in 1947, together with the Friends Service Council, for their pioneering work in the international peace movement and their compassionate efforts to alleviate human suffering and thereby promote brotherhood between nations.
 The Quakers are characterized by pacifism and good deeds, among other things.
 Former Secretary General of the American Friends Service Committee, Mary Ellen McNish, was chosen to represent the two organizations with her footprints.
 Stavanger has always been the Quaker capital of Norway.
 Religious persecution led the Quakers to spearhead the first emigration from Norway to the United States in 1825.
 Fifty-two Quakers traveled on a sailing ship from Stavanger to the USA, all of whom survived.

-The footprints of American Friends Service Committee (Mary Ellen McNish)
+The footprints of American Friends Service Committee (Mary Ellen McNish) in Stavanger.

-Speakers Corner is a project initiated by Rune Hersvik in collaboration with Stavanger Municipality and Amnesty International.
+Speakers Corner and Walk of pain is a project initiated by Rune Hersvik and Mats Lande, Frode Isachsen, and Amnesty International Norge in collaboration with the Municipality of Stavanger.